 Make sure you’re carving out ways to spend time with your kids and looking for creative ways to spend time with your teens.
 If your kids’ attitudes are part of the reason you’ve lost joy in your homeschool, it could be that they’re crying out for attention from their mom, not their teacher.

 There is so much you can learn just from reading great books.
 I have very seriously been contemplating chucking all the curriculum except math for the rest of the year and just reading.
 History, science, geography, art…there are great stories for all of it and I think we retain more when we’re interested in what we’re learning.

 You may not be ready to toss everything, but if you’re not reading some fabulous books in the course of your homeschool day, you are missing out on one of the best parts of homeschooling.

 Create a change of scenery.

+Don’t have a dedicated room for doing school?
+No problem!
 If you always do school in the dining room, move to the living room – or to the room with the most natural light.
 Sunshine is an instant mood lifter for me.

 Identify the missing link.

 Identify what’s missing from you homeschool that’s caused you to lose your joy.
 Is it a massive deviation from your initial vision?
 Maybe you need to reevaluate your approach to homeschooling.
 Consider tweaking your current approach with aspects of other styles that sound intriguing.
 Add a little dash of Charlotte Mason or a few unschooling philosophies.

 Maybe there are some creative outlets that you’d love to pursue, but have been putting on the back burner.
 Jump into those fun electives.
 They can be as vital to your homeschool as the core curriculum.